How to plant bare root ground covers

-Bare root plants should be spaced 4 inches to 8 inches apart resulting in approximately 9 plants per square foot of space.
+Bare root plants should be spaced 4 inches to 8 inches apart resulting in approximately 4-5 plants per square foot of space.

-The hardest part of this planting job is the initial soil preparation work.
 Planting bare root ground cover is fun, and the results will be worth all of your effort.

 How To Plant Bare Root Ferns

 The first step is to pick the location that you want to plant the fern.
 Remember that ferns prefer partial to completely shady areas.
 They also like their soil to be moist and rich.
-The next step is to dig hole.
+The next step is to dig a hole.
 The size of the hole needs to be wide enough to hold the tuber and deep enough to allow for a few inches distance between the tuber and the top of the dug hole.
 Once the hole is dug, add the tuber.
 If it is not obvious which end of the tuber should be pointing up, put it in the hole sideways.
 Smaller ferns can be planted close together, however larger ferns, like the Christmas Evergreen, Royal Ferns, etc., need more distance between them.

 When you are ready to plant, inspect the roots for any damage or dryness, etc. If the roots seem dry, soak in water for about an hour.
 Use a good quality potting soil with good drainage or add some peat or sphagnum moss.
-Making sure the dormant plants have adequate drainage at this point is critical to the success of the plant as it will deter mold and diseases, as well as help much needed nutrients reach the roots.
+Making sure the dormant plants have adequate drainage at this point is critical to the success of the plant as it will deter mold and diseases, as well as help much-needed nutrients, reach the roots.

 After planting, inspect the exposed areas of the plant and pinch or trim any damage, etc. Water daily if weather allows.
 Early morning is the best time for watering the new plants.
 Drainage and evaporation will be best during the day when it is sunny and warm.